brevzin/brevzin.github.io/_posts/2020-02-01-constexpr-array-size.md

-A different, less generous, way to describe a feature like this would be to say that `x.f()`{:.language-cpp} can still be a constant expression even if `x` is a reference to unknown object, as long as `f` is a static member function and `x` is a sufficiently direct naming of the reference.
-And there are other cases to consider (courtesy of Richard Smith):
+A different, less generous, way to describe a feature like this would be to say that `x.f()`{:.language-cpp} can still be a constant expression even if `x` is a reference to unknown object, as long as `f` is a static member function and `x` is a sufficiently direct naming of the reference (for some as-yet defined definition of sufficiently direct).
+This brings up other cases that would need to be considered (courtesy of Richard Smith):

 - `(*ptr_to_array)->size()`{:.language-cpp}?
 - `(*ptrs_to_arrays[3])->size()`{:.language-cpp}?
 What about if `ptrs_to_arrays`